JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/Solutions_for_common_errors.md

 ```
 Then the prepared (automatic) keyfile setup has not worked for you.
 You still need to configure the computer again per hand with a different key file.
-You might need to the user name and the path to key file.
+You might need to change user name and the path to key file.
 For exmaple `/home/{your-username}/.ssh/id_rsa`
-For this run (confirm that the user name is also right) :
+For this run:
 ```
 $verdi computer configure ssh iffslurm